christiangalsterer/execbeat/README.md

 ## Configuration Options

+See [here](docs/configuration.asciidoc) for more information.

 ## Exported Document Types

 There is exactly one document type exported:

-- `type: execbeat` command execution information, e.g. standard output and standard error
+- `type: execbeat` command execution information, e.g. standard output and standard error.
+The type can be changed by setting the document_type attribute.

+## Exported Fields

+See [here](docs/fields.asciidoc) for a detailed description of all exported fields.

 ### execbeat type